Child Support Attorney in Pottstown, Pennsylvania

 Child support is a court-ordered payment made to support the costs of raising a child.
 Child support is generally paid by the noncustodial parent to the custodial parent.
 The amount of child support is based on a number of factors, including the income of both parents.
 Failure to pay child support could subject an individual to garnished wages and a warrant for their arrest.
-Having an experienced family lawyer by your side can help advise you of your child support rights, and options, and make sure you are not taken advantage of.
+Having an experienced Montgomery County child support lawyer by your side can help advise you of your child support rights, and options, and make sure you are not taken advantage of.

 Calculating Child Support in Pennsylvania